JulianSamarjiev/Organic/README.md

 #### Guidelines:

-1. Please add your username/name and contribution description (content addition, design change, library added, functionality added etc.) to the README
+1. Please add your username/name and contribution description (content addition, design change, library added, functionality added etc.) to the README.
 2. Add functionality, or design iterations, instead of meme's and/or pointless content etc.
-3. No offensive content
+3. No offensive content.
+4. This will always be a WIP, there is no end goal, just an organic evolution.